Dark matter limits from the tip of the red giant branch of globular clusters: Discussion and conclusions

 \section{Discussion and conclusions}

 The constraints shown in Fig. \ref{fig:limits} remain far above those reported by underground direct detection experiments.
-Even the most optimistic sensitivity projection (dashed blue) is four orders of magnitude above the current best limits at $m_\chi = 1$ GeV from Panda-X4's search for Migdal effect events in liquid xenon \cite{PandaX:2023xgl}.
+Even the most optimistic sensitivity projection (dashed blue) is covered by direct detection results (most recently \cite{PandaX:2023xgl}) and sounding rocket constraints \cite{Erickcek:2007jv}, where the direct detection overburden prevents strongly-interacting particles from reaching the detector \cite{Emken:2018run}.

 Nonetheless, the results present here represent a constraint that is completely independent of any systematics related to the local dark matter density and distribution, or the construction and analysis techniques used in direct detection, instead probing the properties of dark matter over the \textit{entire Galaxy}.